Western Alliance Sidebar

 Alliance Executive Committee, Truckee Meadows Community College

-Jeffrey Alexander has served as vice president of academic affairs at Truckee Meadows Community College since 2021, and he collaborates with public institutions of higher education across Nevada.
-Previously, he served for six years as dean of arts and sciences at Pueblo Community College, prior to which he taught history at the University of Wisconsin-Parkside.
+Jeffrey Alexander has served as vice president of academic affairs at Truckee Meadows Community College since June 2021, and he represents Nevada’s 2-year public institutions as vice chair of the Western Alliance of Community College Academic Leaders (Alliance).
+Previously, he served for 6 years as dean of arts and sciences at Pueblo Community College, prior to which he taught history at the University of Wisconsin-Parkside.
 Alexander is an historian of modern Japan and has published three books on Japanese consumer product manufacturing, sales, and consumption.
-He holds a B.A. in history from Brock University, and an M.A. and a Ph.D. in history from The University of British Columbia.
+He holds an M.A. and a Ph.D. in history from The University of British Columbia in Vancouver.

 Kaylyn Bondy